webforj/webforj-documentation/docs/components/checkbox.md

 ## Styling

 ### Expanses
-There are <JavadocLink type="engine" location="org/dwcj/component/Expanse">five supported Expanses </JavadocLink> that are supported which allow for quick styling without using CSS.
+The following <JavadocLink type="engine" location="org/dwcj/component/Expanse"> Expanses values </JavadocLink> allow for quick styling without using CSS.
 Expanses are supported by use of the `Expanse` enum class.
 Below are the expanses supported for the checkbox component: <br/>

 <ComponentDemo